 The AASB approved a new project replacing AuG-16, Compilation of a Financial Forecast or Projection, with a new standard.
 This is required because of the inconsistencies in reporting and performance requirements between AuG-16 and the new compilation engagement standard (CSRS 4200).

-Additional non-authoritative guidance
+Additional non-authoritative guidance and complimentary webinar/training

 To stay ahead of the curve, find additional non-authoritative guidance to help you navigate the application of assurance and other Canadian standards.

 - Sustainability assurance factors to consider (ICAS, 2022)